 \cref{tab:externalvalidation_auroc} and \cref{tab:externalvalidation_ap} present the results in terms of AUROC and AP, respectively.
 The real-only baseline replicates the performance reported in the original PwCT paper~\cite{rezaei2020unobtrusive} and subsequent work~\cite{PainControl}.
 The results demonstrate mixed but promising effects of synthetic data augmentation.
-While AUROC shows minimal overall change (0.775 to 0.778), there are notable improvements for the healthy older adult group (0.763 to 0.779, a 1.6 percentage point gain).
-More substantially, AP shows consistent improvements across all groups, with particularly notable gains in the healthy population (0.293 to 0.319, an 8.9\% relative improvement) and overall performance (0.345 to 0.369, a 7.0\% relative improvement).
+While AUROC shows minimal overall change (0.775 to 0.778), there are notable improvements for the healthy older adult group (0.763 to 0.779, a 1.6 percentage point gain). {To assess statistical significance, we conducted a DeLong's test to compare the AUROC values and a paired t-test to compare the AP scores.
+The DeLong's test yielded a p-value of 0.081, indicating no statistically significant difference between the AUROC values.
+However, the paired t-test produced a p-value of 0.024, demonstrating a statistically significant improvement in AP scores.} More substantially, AP shows consistent improvements across all groups, with particularly notable gains in the healthy population (0.293 to 0.319, a {2.6 percentage point gain}) and overall performance (0.345 to 0.369, a {2.4 percentage point gain}). {As stated previously, AP better evaluates model performance on imbalanced datasets.
+The UofR test set exemplifies this, comprising only 21,769 positive samples (i.e., faces showing pain) out of 174,555 total samples (12.5\% positives)}.
 These results suggest that \synpain augmentation is particularly beneficial for improving precision in pain detection, which is clinically important for reducing false positive pain alerts in automated monitoring systems.